Covid is Airborne: You’re breathing it in

 Long Covid causes cognitive dysfunction yet this is rarely discussed and often not taken into account when people are attempting to return to work.
-Nor are those of us with Long Covid able to easily access care from neurologists.
-Some additional information regarding cognitive dysfunction associated with Long Covid can be seen in Box 1.

 Cognitive dysfunction caused by Long Covid is a particular concern and we are only now becoming aware of the extent of the problem and its impact on nurses and midwives’ fitness to practise.
-The recently published Society of Occupational Medicine guidelines state:
+Nor are those of us with Long Covid able to easily access care from neurologists.
+Additional information regarding cognitive dysfunction associated with Long Covid can be seen in Box 1.

 I know of at least one nurse with Long Covid currently suspended after poor clinical decision-making.
 Other nurses have gone off sick again following complaints from colleagues about their decision-making.
 Worryingly, an OT colleague tells me that many of the tools used to assess cognitive dysfunction do not measure the relevant things.